AnonymerNiklasistanonym/MoonpieBot/README.md

 Every command can be optionally disabled.

-It also can recognize beatmap links in chat and print map information (and if existing the top score on the map) to the chat but this part can also be disabled.
+It also can recognize beatmap links in chat and print map information (and if existing the top score on the map) to the chat if enabled.
 Given an osu!
-IRC login it can even send beatmap links to the osu! client that were pasted in chat.
+IRC login it can even send these beatmap links to the osu! client.

 ### Optional: Custom commands/timers